1. What is Pay As You Earn (PAYE)?

 4. What should I do if I leave employment?

-When you leave your current employment, obtain a form showing all pay-roll details (ITF/ P13 (2)) from your immediate former employer.
-This enables your new employer to deduct the correct tax when you are re-employed.
+When you leave your current employment obtain a form showing all pay - roll details (ITF/P13 (2) from your former employer.
+This enables your new employer to deduct the correct tax deductions when you are re - employed.
 If the ITF/P13 (2) is not provided to your new employer, the tax deductions could be higher than you should suffer.

 If you are not re-employed, you may be entitled to a tax refund as explained below.

 A tax refund may arise in the following situations:

 Pay-roll errors, for example;

 - use of wrong tax bands and rates

 - arithmetical errors in calculating tax